 Once you’ve seen both waterfalls, return the way you came.
-There is no fee to hike to Saint Mary Falls and Virginia Falls, but there is an entrance fee for Glacier National Park.
+No permit is needed to hike to Saint Mary Falls and Virginia Falls, but Glacier National Park has an entrance fee.

 Trailhead address: Going-To-The-Sun Road, Glacier National Park, Browning, MT 59417

 Trailhead coordinates: 48.674307, -113.60872 (48° 40′ 27.50″N 113° 36′ 31.38″W)